dusk-network/dusk-migration/README.md

 ## Overview

 The DUSK migration contract is designed to lock DUSK into the contract, and provide a receiving address on the DUSK side.
 It includes:
-- **Smart Contracts**: A Solidity migration contract and an ERC20 mock based on ERC20 DUSK.
+- **Smart Contracts**: A [Solidity migration contract](./contracts/DUSKMigration.sol) and an [ERC20 mock based on ERC20 DUSK](./contracts/ERC20Mock.sol) for testing.
-- **Scripts**: Scripts for compiling contracts, extracting the ABI and listening to the migrate event.
+- **Scripts**: Scripts for compiling contracts, extracting the ABI, listening to the migrate events and collecting past events.
 - **Tests**: Integration tests that test how the migrate function behaves.

 ## Clone repo